LootWars/loot-weapon/README_LWXP.md

 # Claiming LWXP

-Here's how to claim your LWXP:
+Here's how to claim your LWXP, which requires ownership of at least one weapon:

 * Open https://etherscan.io/address/0xf18ec76f918a89a5d790e7150dd468d750a5c4e8#writeContract